forge-55/bunkeros/webapp/README.md

 # Web App Manager

-A browser-agnostic web app installation system for Sway, inspired by Omarchy.
+A browser-agnostic web app installation system for Sway.
 Install any website as a containerized desktop application with custom icons in just a few steps.

 ## Features

 - **Browser Detection** - Automatically uses your default browser (Chrome, Chromium, Brave, Firefox)
-- **Seamless Login Experience** - Uses your main browser's login sessions (like Omarchy)
+- **Seamless Login Experience** - Uses your main browser's login sessions
 - **Instant Access** - Already signed in if you're signed in to your main browser
 - **Custom Icons** - Download icons from dashboardicons.com or use local files
 - **App Mode** - Clean, chrome-less windows that integrate perfectly with Sway